What is Physiotherapy? What does it treat?

 people of all ages maintain health, prevent loss of function and prevent joint and muscular pain,

 through things like posture correction and tissue lengthening.

 people to get back to the sport they

-love, return to work, maintain independence and increase their general fitness
+love, return to work, maintain independence and increase their general fitness and wellbeing.

 is a science-based profession and

 looks at the ‘whole person’ – considering the individuals lifestyle goals and

 demands.
 The patient’s involvement in their own care is aided through